east252/7DSM/README.md

 # 7DSM
 7 Days to Die Server Manager

+# Prerequisites:
+1. Install python from microsoft store.
+3.12 preferably.
+2. Install Visual C++ Redistributable "https://aka.ms/vs/17/release/vc_redist.x64.exe"
+3. Place the program (7DSM.py) in a folder (this is your working folder).
+4. When steamcmd and server are installed, they will sit beside this folder.
+5. Install the prerequisites using python.
+The command is python -m pip install -r requirements.txt

 Version 0.0.0.1
 - [✅] virtual environment
 - [✅] gitignore the steamcmd and server files